fernandoherran/master-thesis/README.md

-# Alzheimer detection using a Convolutional Neural Network
+# Alzheimer’s disease detection using Convolutional Neural Networks
-Data Science Thesis done by Fernando Herrán Albelda
+Project done by Fernando Herrán Albelda (Master in Data Science for KSchool).

+An [interactive application](https://alzheimer-detection.herokuapp.com/) using Streamlit has been build for this thesis and can be used by the user to predict if a patient has signs of alzheimer uploading a MRI of his brain.
+Github repository of this application can be found [here](https://github.com/fernandoherran/thesis-streamlit-app).

+## Introduction

 ### Objective
 The goal of this thesis is to build a Convolutional Neural Network to classify patients with Alzheimer's disease (AD) or cognitively normal (CN) using their magnetic resonance images (MRI).